klugem/watchdog/README.md

     - `docker pull klugem/watchdog-wms`

 In case of conda or docker installation, the binaries are named watchdog-cmd and watchdog-gui while the rest of the files are located in _${PREFIX}/share/watchdog-wms-${VERSION}_.

+### BUILD WATCHDOG
+Watchdog can be build from the source files using Maven.
+The command `mvn` downloads all dependencies into _jars/libs_ and rebuilds the jar files.

 ### RUN WATCHDOG
 The distributed jar files are build for Java 11 and are called internally by the bash scripts.
 In order to run a xml-file using the command line tool, call